danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 - Run the *Asterisk Painting* [here](https://siusoon.gitlab.io/Aesthetic_Programming_Book/p5_SampleCode/ch3_InfiniteLoops/)
 - Read the source code above.
-- Use the decoding method that we have introduced earlier in this chapter, try to speculate, experiment and map your thoughts with the source code.
+- Use the decoding method that we introduced previously in this chapter, try to speculate, experiment, and map your thoughts to the source code.
-    - Speculation: Describe what you see/experience on the screen?
+    - *Speculation*: Describe what you see/experience on the screen?
         - What are the elements on the screen?
         - How many asterisks are there on the screen and how are they arranged?
         - What is moving and how does it move?
         - What makes each asterisk spin/rotate and when does it stop to create a new one?
         - Can you locate the time-related syntax in this sketch?
-    - Experimentation: Change some of the code parameters
+    - *Experimentation*: Change some of the code's parameters
         - Try to change some of the parameters, e.g. the values of the global variables
-        - Which new syntax and functions didn't you know? (check them out in the p5.js reference)
+        - Which new syntax and functions didn't you know?
+(Check them out in the p5.js reference.)
-    - Mapping: Map the elements from the speculation to the source code
+    - *Mapping*: Map the elements from the speculation to the source code

 ### Arrays

 To be able to fully understand the source code, you only need a few more fundamental concepts of programming.
 The first one is *Array*, which is commonly understood as a list of data and is related to previous concepts such as variable and data types.
-If we need to work with a chunk of data, such as a collection of words, you can use arrays instead of making a number of separate variables.
+If we need to work with a chunk of data, such as a collection of words, you can use arrays instead of making separate variables.
 For example:

 ```javascript
 //example